gauravsingh988/gauravsingh988/README.md

 # Hi there 👋

-## 👋 Hi, I am Shiv Kumar Prajapat
+## 👋 Hi, I am Gaurav SIngh

-### Software Developer
+### Web Designer | HTML Developer | UI Designer

-## I'm a React Developer and Javascript Enthusiast!

----
+I'm an  Web Designer & HTML Developer
 Creative Designing, and Digital Marketing.
-Currently, Pursuing BCA from Jaipur National University.
-A passionate and self-motivated individual, enthusiastically keen to learn and explore.
+Currently, A passionate and self-motivated individual, enthusiastically keen to learn and explore.
 Open to new learning experiences and excited to develop my knowledge and experience.